arjumandfatima/The-Stack-Overflow-Recommendations-Dataset-SORD-A-Large-Scale-Curated-Recommendations-Dataset-/README.md

 | Votes	| 22.3 GB	| 246,514,372 (247M)|

 ## The Stack Overflow Recommendations Dataset (SORD)
 We have curated Stack Overflow Questions, Answers and Comments containing one or more recommendation related keywords from the above mentioned data dump which are included in SORD as described below.
+We have included the results obtained from CONTAINS and LIKE-CONTAINS in the dataset.

 | Data | Total Records | Substring Matching (LIKE) | Exact Matching (CONTAINS) |Substrings Other than Exact Match (LIKE-CONTAINS)|
 |:---|:---:|:---:|:---:|:--:|